milofultz/tablatal_parser/README.md

 ### Usage

-As a CLI, the parser takes in a plaintext Tablatal file (`tbtl`) and returns a `JSON` file.
+As a CLI, the Tablatal-to-JSON parser takes in a plaintext Tablatal file (`tbtl`) and returns a `JSON` file.
 There is one optional argument `--headers`, which you can supply a set of custom headers separated by commas for the parser to use when outputting.
 For instance, if the beginning of your file including your headers looks like this:

 ```
 ; The horaire is a collection of logs.